novedevo/novedevo/README.md

 - DevOps: Google Kubernetes Engine, CircleCI, CloudFlare {Pages, Workers, DNS, KV}
 - Competent (min. one university course) in Haskell, C, C++, x86_64 ASM (AT&T syntax), VHDL, and MATLAB.
   - Most of these courses I have in repositories here, some are private due to the professors' request.
-- Adobe CC, Office, Agile, etc...
+- Adobe CC, Office, Jira, etc...